YangLiu-CS/YangLiu-CS.github.io/_pages/about.md

 News
 ------
+- I started a new position in the Department of Computer Science at Florida State University on 03 Oct 2025 as a tenure-track Assistant Professor.

 - Our recent work, “HearForce: Force Estimation for Manual Toothbrushing with Earables,” has been accepted for publication in IMWUT 2025!

 - Our recent work, “EarMeter: Continuous Respiration Volume Monitoring with Earables,” has been accepted for publication in IMWUT 2025!